top of page

 A conversation with a professional Loan Officer who knows your personal situation is generally has the best advice.

-If you are refinancing, you have the flexibility to take a bit more risk.
-There is no obligation for immediate action - you can wait to observe how the mortgage market behaves.
-However, in practical terms, if the current interest rate appears favorable, it is advisable to secure it.
-Holding out for a slightly lower interest rate of 1/8th - 1/4% may result in only a marginal decrease of $20 or $30 in your monthly payment, which may not justify the risk of rates increasing.
-If you are inclined to take risks, consider activities like playing slots, cards, or dice.
+If you are refinancing, you can take a bit more of a risk.
+You are not obligated to take action - you can wait to see how the mortgage market behaves.
+However, in reality, if the current interest rate seems favorable to you, it's advisable to lock it in.
+Holding out for a slightly lower interest rate of 1/8th to 1/4% may only result in saving another $20 or $30 per month on your payment, which is not worth the risk of rates increasing!
+If you feel like taking a risk, try your luck with slots, cards, or dice.

 What is a Rate Lock Period?